 #2: Sweet potatoes.
 This root vegetable is high on the affordable antioxidant-rich food list, says Christina Economos, PhD, associate professor of nutrition at Tufts University in Boston.
 While certainly not as sexy as a goji berry, sweet potatoes are cheap, and once cured, can be stored for months.
 So load up at the farmer's market and enjoy them all winter!

 #3: Apples.
 Economos also recommends red delicious and Granny Smith apples, two types commonly grown in the U.S. Just be sure to eat the peel—it boosts antioxidant levels up to six times higher than the apples' flesh!
 (Of course, it's best to buy organic or, to save money, grow your own apple tree!)

+#4: Beans.
 You may think dried beans are boring, but certain types—particularly kidney, pinto, black, and navy beans—are packed with not only antioxidants, but also fiber, folic acid, iron, potassium, and zinc.
 To reduce cooking time and the unwanted gas that sometimes accompanies a meal of beans, soak them overnight, and then rinse well and drain them before cooking.
-Organic dried beans are very cheap, but try to avoid the canned beans ... the inside of the can is likely coated in the estrogenic chemical bisphenol A (BPA), which is linked to health troubles.
+Cook in your pressure cooker to make cooking time even quicker!
+Organic dried beans are very cheap, so try to avoid canned beans ... the inside of the can is likely coated in the estrogenic chemical bisphenol A (BPA), which is linked to health troubles.

 Filed Under: ANTIOXIDANTS